maskrap/project2/README.md

 You are able to discuss the flow of your code and the concepts behind it with an instructor using correct terminology."

 ##Setup/installation instructions
-Clone the 'project2' repository via [GitHub pages](XXXXX XXXXX) and open the index.html and double click the file using your favorite browser.
+Clone the ['project2' repository](https://github.com/sampark18/project2) and open the index.html and double click the file using your favorite browser.

+You can also go directly to [gh-pages](http://sampark18.github.io/project2/).

 ##Technologies Used
 * Markdown